Secondary School English Teacher

 - School makes a monthly payment for a staff of approximately USD 450 USD towards a consolidated National Social Security Fund(NSSF).
 Benefit available to a staff after the end of employment in Uganda as per NSSF Guidelines.

 - USD 100 salary increase for every contract renewal

 - Scholarship on tuition for children of staff.

-English Language Teacher (Secondary Section)
+Native English Language Teacher (Secondary Section)

 Highly experienced and the talented teacher needed to be a Class Teacher in Secondary Section teaching, English, Literature in English, Global Perspectives, Critical Thinking, and Personal Social Health Education which will be a maximum of 24 teaching periods per week.